Boots and Burgers

 Right there, that’s my favorite day of all.
 That’s Halloween, Christmas and the spring equinox rolled into one.
 Walk off a few calories and then pack them on again.
 I’ll take a boots and burgers day anytime I can get it.

 It’s all captured in Boots & Burgers: An Arizona Handbook for Hungry Hikers.
 So much more than a standard guidebook, Boots & Burgers is informative, hilarious, heartwarming, inspiring and mouth-watering.
 Beyond trail descriptions and restaurant info, the book is packed with local attractions and activities, historic tidbits, fast facts, rambling thoughts, big dollops of quirkiness and over 170 vivid color photos.
 It’s a love letter to Arizona, disguised as a hiking and dining guide.
-It’s available in stores across the state and on Amazon.
+The book retails for $15.95.

 Death Valley: Hottest Place on Earth

 I don’t often venture beyond Arizona’s borders but as an unrepentant desert rat, I couldn’t resist writing about Death Valley.
 It’s a place gaunt and weird and unforgiving.

 Death Valley is a vast expanse of stark beauty and harsh extremes that attracts visitors from all over the world.
 The largest national park in the continental United States, Death Valley sizzles but it’s not just the climate.
 The hottest spot on the globe is one of the coolest places to visit with its golden canyons, caramel sand dunes, gleaming salt flats, and snowcapped mountains.